Bamidele Yusuf

 Bamidele Isa Yusuf (born 22 February 2001), also known as Dele, is a Nigerian professional footballer who plays as a winger or forward for Hungarian club Ferencváros.

 Club career

 Spartak Trnava

 Yusuf was transferred to Slovak side Spartak Trnava in November 2019.
-He made his Fortuna Liga debut for Trnava on 23 February 2020 at OMS Arena against Senica, coming on as a substitute for Fanis Tzandaris in the second half of a 0–2 defeat.
+He made his Fortuna Liga debut for Trnava on 23 February 2020 at OMS Arena against Senica, coming on as a substitute for Theofanis Tzandaris in the second half of a 0–2 defeat.

 Estoril

 On 1 September 2022, Yusuf joined Portuguese side Estoril on a five-year contract.
 He made his debut on 7 October 2022 against Gil Vicente.
 On 14 October 2022, he played in a 3–2 Taça de Portugal win over Amora.
 On 1 December 2022, in a cup match played against Académico Viseu, he was ejected from the game with a red card in the 74th minute.
 On 31 January 2024, Yusuf's contract with Estoril was terminated by mutual agreement.